+- (a) includes-

-- the harvesting, cooling, storing, sorting, packing and packaging of agricultural produce grown on that land unit and surrounding or nearby farms; - (ii) harvesting of natural resources limited to living organisms for delivery to the market: - (iii) agricultural buildings or infrastructure that are reasonably connected with the main farming activities, including a dwelling house, agricultural worker accommodation and rooftop base telecommunication stations; - (iv) a camping site limited to a maximum of 10 tent or caravan stands subject to the development parameters applicable to "tourist accommodation", provided further that a consent use must be applied for in the following cases - (aa) the property is smaller than 1ha; - (bb) the property is situated within 1km of the high water mark of the sea or a tidal river; - (cc) more than 10 tent or caravan stands are applied for; - (v) linear infrastructure; - (vi) agricultural industry; and - (b) does not include aquaculture; an abattoir, a farm shop, an animal care centre, any mining activity, utility services and renewable energy structures for commercial purposes.
+- agricultural buildings or infrastructure that are reasonably connected with the main bona fide farming activities, including a dwelling house and agricultural worker accommodation:

+- (ii) a camping site limited to a maximum of 10 tent or caravan stands subject to the development parameters applicable to "tourist accommodation", provided further that a consent use must be applied for in the following cases

+- (aa) the property is smaller than 1ha;

+- (cc) more than 10 tent or caravan stands are applied for;

+- (iii) farm grave yard;

+- (iv) linear infrastructure;

+- (V) walking-trail; and

+- (vi) an agricultural industry of which the footprint of the building or activity is less than 1000m2.

+- (b) does not include-

+- (i) aquaculture;

+- (ii) an abattoir,

+- (iii) a farm stall,

+- (iv) an animal care centre,

+- (v) any mining activity;

+- (vi) and renewable energy structures for commercial gain.